kando-menu/kando/docs/installing.md

 ```

 Once this is running, you can press <kbd>Ctrl</kbd>+<kbd>Space</kbd> to open the test window.

+If started this way, Kando will run in development mode.
+This means that any changes to the source code (at least to the renderer process) will be applied immediately.
+So you usually don't have to restart the application after changing the code.
+`npm install` is only required when the dependencies change.

 ### :package: Creating a Release Executable